adrianblynch/webrtc-from-zero-to-hero/README.md

 It will act as a bit of a brain dump for a while until I get around to composing it better.
 It was also have my initial understandings which will be fleshed out as my knowledge increases.

+There will be a few divergences with related topics.
+The video element, websockets, general web development etc.

 ## Glossary

 - STUN - [Session Traversal Utilities for NAT](http://tools.ietf.org/html/rfc5389) - Formerly [Simple Traversal of User Datagram Protocol Through NAT](http://tools.ietf.org/html/rfc3489) - Used to allow traffic between peers behind firewalls.